oTree-org/otree-core/docs/app/models_reference.rst

 ~~~~~~~~~~
 An experiment is generally a randomization between treatments, though it could just have one treatment.

-Generally, the only place you will need to work with an ``Experiment`` object is when you are
+Most experiments won't need to access the experiment class, but info is provided here for the sake of completeness.

 Implementation
 ______________